mahmut1992/Beautiful-As-You-Share/README.md

-# 🏠Paylastikca-Guzel-Project
+# 🏠Beautiful As You Share Website

-Bu repoda Html, Css ve Bootstrap kullanılarak bir demo websitesi tasarlanmıştır.
+In this repo, a demo website was designed using Html, Css and Bootstrap.

-# 🚀Özellikler
+# 🚀Features

--Responsive Tasarım
+-Responsive Design

--Kullanıcı Dostu Arayüz
+-User-Friendly Interface

--Dinamik Navbar
+-Dynamic Navbar

-# 🛠️Kullanılan Teknolojiler
+# 🛠️Technologies Used

 -Html